6 Family-Focused Colorado Ski Resorts

 Colorado ski resorts know happy kids mean happy parents and that’s the ticket to a lifelong love of the sport.
 Here are our top Colorado ski resort picks for families.

-Summit County’s no frills A-Basin is one of the few ski hills where guests can park lift-side, set up a grill and bring the dogs for a fun day in the sun.
+Summit County’s no-frills A-Basin is one of the few ski hills where guests can park lift-side, set up a grill, and bring the dogs for a fun day in the sun.
 The simple layout makes it easy to retreat to the car for lunch or breaks throughout the day.
-Little skiers can practice on the bunny hill a stone’s throw away and the new three-story base area Kids Center features brand new kitchen, dining and restroom facilities with kid-sized furniture, along with a play area of low balance beams, soft obstacle courses and balance boards where kiddos can hone motor skills to take to the hill.
+Little skiers can practice on the bunny hill a stone’s throw away and the new three-story base area Kids Center features a brand new kitchen, dining, and restroom facilities with kid-sized furniture, along with a play area of low balance beams, soft obstacle courses and balance boards where kiddos can hone motor skills to take to the hill.
 Kids under six ski free every day and the Basin offers Kids Free 2 Ski first-timer class lessons.

 Shred it up in a kids’ wonderland at Crested Butte.
-Trails are designed specifically for wee ones, winding through trees and a mini Elk Avenue (Crested Butte’s Main Street) where littles can ski through and play in adorable façades, a bear cave, Forest Service lodge and gold-mining building.
-Take advantage of the resort’s Kids Night Out program and head to town for dinner and drinks while the kids whoop it up at the resort's Adventure Park with a rock-climbing wall, bungee trampolines, games and more.
+Trails are designed specifically for wee ones, winding through trees and a mini Elk Avenue (Crested Butte’s Main Street) where littles can ski through and play in adorable façades, a bear cave, a Forest Service lodge, and a gold-mining building.
+Take advantage of the resort’s Kids Night Out program and head to town for dinner and drinks while the kids whoop it up at the resort's Adventure Park with a rock-climbing wall, bungee trampolines, games, and more.

-Families love Keystone’s Kidtopia for face painting, fort building, scavenger hunts, cookie hour, disco tubing, Wii, board games, coloring, foosball, giant Legos and more.
-There’s a Family Ski Trail where kids can ski with mascot Riperoo.
+Families love Keystone’s Kidtopia for face painting, fort building, scavenger hunts, cookie hour, disco tubing, Wii, board games, coloring, foosball, giant Legos, and more.
+There’s a Family Ski Trail where kids can ski with the mascot Riperoo.
 There’s the Sunday Pajama Brunch at Bighorn Bistro and free front-row family parking just steps from the gondola.
-There are wagons and chauffeurs to help schlep gear and a Kids Ski Free program available to families staying two or more nights.
-This place is made for families.
+There are wagons and chauffeurs to help schlep gear.
+Keystone is considered "your favorite mountain playground".
+Truly a place with families in mind.

 When you’re not out skiing this world-class resort as a family, or watching your teen tackle the beginner terrain parks, cozy up to the campfire and enjoy interactive storytelling, sing-alongs and s’mores.
 On Friday nights, visit the on-mountain restaurant Elk Camp for an after-dark winter utopia of lights and slides, a Viking sledding hill, snowshoe tours and hot chocolate.
 The Treehouse Kids Adventure Center provides child care with themed playrooms and ski and snowboard lessons.